top of page

-This will be a bit of a RANTY post.
+This will be a bit of a ranty post (sorry, not sorry.)

 I cannot tell you how many times I have had the following conversations: